nbloomf/feivel/doc/tutorial/tutorial.md

 **Expressions** are different from ordinary text and commands; they represent structured data upon which we can perform basic computations.
 This is where the bulk of the complexity of `feivel` lives.
 Every expression has a *type*, which determines how it is interpreted and what we can do with it.
 One basic type is `bool`, representing boolean values.
 The boolean constants true and false are denoted `#t` and `#f`, respectively.
 Try typing the following into the repl.

-    > [:bool: #t :]
+    > bool: #t

 The repl should print `#t` back.
 Here we have used another command: [:square colons:] are used to denote a *naked expression* in the template; naked expressions are evaluated in place and replaced by a textual representation of their value.
 Here `#t` is the textual representation of the boolean true value.
 Naked expressions should be supplied with a *type signature*; this is the `bool:` here.
 Type signatures act as documentation for the template author and are required for the parser.
-Lots of expressions can be unambiguously parsed without a signature, but there is no fancy type inference going on and ambiguous expressions may cause `feivel` to bail.
-(N.B.: I would like to replace this with actual type inference, but hand-holding the parser will do for now.)

 Types in `feivel` come in two flavors: